 Conings was already being monitored by intelligence agencies because of his extreme right-wing political views and was even on an official terrorist watchlist alongside members of IS.

-Because Conings’ military expertise is said to be camouflage and marksmanship, he is both incredibly difficult to find and incredibly dangerous.
+Because Conings’ military expertise is said to be camouflage and marksmanship, he was both incredibly difficult to find and considered incredibly dangerous.

 After a quiet few days, military and police forces organise a new search, this time meeting at a stadium in Genk, a town near Hasselt in the province of Limburg.

 The smaller search action is of note because it's the first time forces are gathering so far from Maasmechelen and the Hoge Kempen National Park, where previous efforts have been concentrated.
 De Morgen reports that police are increasingly considering that Conings has committed suicide and they may be looking for a body rather than a living person.

 Local media report seeing police helicopters circling over an industrial area in Lanklaar (near Hoge Kempen National Park) last night, and the Missing Persons unit was also on site as part of a search.
 No further explanation has yet been provided.